 Try some breathing techniques as you lie in bed, like inhaling for a count of 3 or 4 and exhaling to a count of 6 or 8.
 This helps relax the nervous system

 You could try some herbs to aid your sleep as well.
-Ashwagandha is a hero herb for helping calm anxious nerves.
-Valerian is another traditional sleeping tonic and natural sedative used in lots of sleeping tablets, including our very own Night Time supplement, which also contains ashwagandha.
-Not forgetting our sweet, organic Night Time tea, which can help soothe you into a blissful sleep.
+Wholistic Ashwagandha is a hero herb for helping calm anxious nerves.
+Valerian is another traditional sleeping tonic and natural sedative used in lots of sleeping tablets, including our very own Night Time Capsules, which also contains ashwagandha.
+Not forgetting our sweet, organic Night Time, which can help soothe you into a blissful sleep.